adambard/learnxinyminutes-docs/css.html.markdown

 /* the selector is used to target an element on page.

-You can target all elments on the page using asterisk! */
+You can target all elements on the page using asterisk! */
 * { color:red; }

 /*